-A lawsuit was filed before the Administrative Court against Egyptian Gypsum Company S.A.E. which operates in the field of gypsum manufacturing, to nullify a sale contract of the company on the grounds that it is one of the companies sold under the privatization scheme.
+A lawsuit was filed before the Administrative Court against Egyptian Gypsum Company S.A.E. which operates in the field of gypsum manufacturing, to nullify a sale contract of the company on the grounds that it was one of the companies sold under the privatization scheme.
 Currently, the report of the commissioners is being prepared.
-The hearing initially scheduled for 20 April 2015 was postponed until the commissioners submit their report to the court.
+The hearing initially scheduled for 20 April 2015 was postponed until the commissioners submitted their report to the court.
 If the final award is against the company, the ownership of the plant will be transferred to its original owner and the company will get the sales price back.
-The company's management, supported by its legal expert, believes it is likely that the award will be issued in favor of Egyptian Gypsum Company.
+The company's management, supported by its legal expert, believes it is likely that the award will be issued in favour of Egyptian Gypsum Company.

-Sidra Medical Center
+25.1.5 Sidra Medical Center

-The contract for the design and build of the Sidra Medical and Research Centre in Doha, Qatar was awarded by the Qatar Foundation for Education, Science & Community Development in February 2008 to the associate owned by Obrascón Huarte Lain (55%) and Contrack (45%), for a total contract value of approximately USD 2.4 billion.
+The contract for the design and build of the Sidra Medical and Research Centre in Doha, Qatar, was awarded by the Qatar Foundation for Education, Science & Community Development in February 2008 to the associate owned by Obrascón Huarte Lain (55%) and Contrack

+(45%), for a total contract value of approximately USD 2.4 billion.
 The project is more than 95% complete and is not part of the Construction Group's backlog as the project is accounted for under the equity method.

-In July 2014, the consortium received a Notice of Termination from the Qatar Foundation for Education, Science & Community Development ("the Foundation).
+In July 2014, the consortium received a Notice of Termination from the Qatar Foundation for Education, Science & Community Development (the Foundation).
 In relation to this termination, the Foundation claims damages for material amounts from the associates.
 The claim and asserted damages have not yet been substantiated by the Foundation.
-At this stage, the Company believes there is no merit to the claim and intends to vigorously oppose the claim.
-The Company issued a counter claim for asserted damages and claimable costs.
-The matter has been referred to the UK court of arbitration.
-Although the Company and their lawyers expect a favorable outcome, there is, given the fact that the arbitration is in its initial phase, uncertainty associated with these matters.
+At this stage, the company believes there is no merit to the claim and intends to vigorously oppose the claim.
+The company issued a counter-claim for asserted damages and claimable costs.
+The matter has been referred to the ICC Court of Arbitration in London.
+Although the company and their lawyers expect a favourable outcome, there is, given the fact that the arbitration is in its initial phase, uncertainty associated with these matters.
 OCL management considered the views of their external lawyer who stated that even if the associate would be successful in arbitration, enforcing rights against the Foundation will be time consuming and complex process.
-At 30 June 2017, OCL has valued its interest in the associate at nil and carries a USD 8.0 million liability for expected costs including legal fees.
+On 30 September 2017, OCL valued its interest in the associate at nil and carries USD 5.1 million liability for expected costs including legal fees.